i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   // It is desired to send a signed resolution about the completeness of the protocol by a trusted third party (the CRS), so generate a verification Request as: verificationRequest = await npProvider.generateVerificationRequest()

+  // Send the verificationRequest to the CRS
+  ...

-  // Send the verificationRequest to the CRS and receive a signed resolution.
-The resolution can be decoded/verified as: const { payload, signer } = await _pkg.ConflictResolution.verifyResolution<_pkg.VerificationResolutionPayload>(resolution, crs.jwkPair.publicJwk) if (payload.resolution === 'completed') {
+  // and receive a signed resolution.
+The resolution can be decoded/verified as: const { payload, signer } = await nonRepudiationLibrary.ConflictResolution.verifyResolution<VerificationResolutionPayload>(resolution) if (payload.resolution === 'completed') {
     // is a valid proof of completeness signed by signer (the public JWK) }